 Commas with adjectives

-When to put a comma between two or more adjectives that precede the noun they modify can throw people off, but if you're a native speaker, you can usually trust your instincts in this area.
+When to put a comma between two or more adjectives that precede the noun they modify can throw people off, but if you're fluent in English, you can usually trust your instincts in this area.

 She was a stunning, intelligent, woman.
 X